Cat standing behind a litter box

-You must be familiar with the thumb rule of one litter box per floor, but is it necessary?
-People have contradictory views regarding this matter.
-While it’s said that it helps, some people consider it a waste of money.
+You must be familiar with the rule of having one litter box per floor, but is it necessary?
+People have contradictory views on this matter.
+While some believe it’s beneficial, others think it’s an unnecessary expense.

 So, let’s find out what’s going on.